 Those who reside in the real world, however, know that the foreign policy issues confronting America today are maddeningly complex, and the players do not fit into Cold War-era stereotypes of good guys and villains.
 Few actions by America are devoid of risk, and all could trigger the law of unintended consequences, a law that has manifested itself all over Iraq and Afghanistan and will for many years.
 This is frustrating to those who still see the United States as the world's remaining "superpower," obligated and entitled by manifest destiny to wade in and sort out the world's problems, leaving behind governments constructed in America's image.

 In acknowledgment of the world's complexities and its own economic struggles and post-Iraq uncertainties, the United States is today obligated to follow the dictum of the physician: "First, do no harm."
 This appears to be what motivates President Obama's foreign policy, and it won't win him any statues -- or any praise for that matter.
-This philosophy may, however, avert another disaster that costs America too many lives, torn limbs, ruined minds and tax dollars.

 The Ukraine crisis has moved off the front pages without President Obama doing anything rash in reaction to critics who reduced the complex conflict to a macho duel between Mr. Obama and Vladimir Putin.
 This is not a pro wrestling match but an ages-old regional battle, one that Mr. Putin may be sorry he stirred up.